vdurante/asp.net_n-layered_web_applications/part1/software_architecture/what_is_software_architecture.md

 * **Communication.** Stakeholders must be easily aware of the architecture.
 * **Identify great engineering decisions.** Knowing to identify and avoid the most common mistakes.
 * **Recursive and incremental strategy.** Building cycles of development focused on creating, modifying and refactoring features or components.

+## Key Design Principles

+When building an architecture, some choices regarding the design of the architecture must be made.
+It is about taking decisions aiming to minimize costs and maintenance requirements, and also promoting usability and extendibility.
+These principles are:

+* **Separation of concerns.** Dividing the application into multiple, distinct areas with features with as little overlap in functionality as possible.
+This makes it easier to design and build the application, as well as allowing developers in multiple disciplines (database, server-side, front-end, design) to work in parallel.
+* **Single Responsibility principle.** Each component or module should be responsible for only a specific feature or functionality, or aggregation of cohesive functionality.
+* **Principle of Least Knowledge.** Also known as the Law of Demeter.
+A component or object should not know about internal details of other components or objects.
+* **Don't Repeat Yourself (DRY).** Functionalities should not have duplicates.
+* **Minimize upfront design.** Avoiding Big Design Upfront (BDUF).
+It is about designing only what is necessary and improving it later when needed.
+* **Abstraction.** Each component or module has its own responsibility, which can be analyzed in isolation and transparently to other components or modules.
+* **Testability.** The ability of testing each component or module separately, since there are fewer dependencies between components or modules.
+* **Replaceability.** Being able to replace a component or module without afecting others directly.
+* **Reuse.** Being capable of reusing a component or module in other applications.

+These principles are about being consistent, separating concerns, decreasing costs, establishing code styles aiming uniformity and being abstract.